About this Dashboard

 OFM worked with the six public universities and colleges to create this centralized dashboard that displays several accountability measures, such as, graduation rates and the time it takes to complete a bachelor’s degree for each institution and statewide.

-The metrics are organized into the three categories listed in the bar above, with the specific metrics listed below.
+The metrics are organized into the three categories listed in the sidebar to the left, with the specific metrics listed below.
+For questions about the metrics, see the Metrics Calculations document

 Student Enrollment |